1891–92 Rangers F.C. season

 The 1891–92 season is the 18th season of competitive football by Rangers.

 Overview

 Rangers played a total of 28 competitive matches during the 1891–92 season.
 The club began the season as champions but ended it in fifth position, winning exactly half of their 22 league matches.

-The club were knocked out the Scottish Cup at the semi-final stage after losing to Celtic by 3–5.
+The club were knocked out the Scottish Cup at the semi-final stage after losing to eventual champions Celtic by 3–5.

+Rangers reached the final of the Glasgow Merchants' Charity Cup for the first time in eight years, but lost the final 2-0 to Celtic at Celtic Park.

 Results

 All results are written with Rangers' score first.